kinocksebastian/Web-Site-Monitor/README.md

 Introduction
 ------------
 The files are :
-1.siteComp.py - The main script
+1. siteComp.py - The main script
-2.accessTokens - This File contains accessToken for twitter 3.consumerKeys - This File contains consumer token for Twitter 4.hashFile - This is the file used to store md5 hash of website 5.siteList.txt
+2. accessTokens - This File contains accessToken for twitter
+3. consumerKeys - This File contains consumer token for Twitter
+4. hashFile - This is the file used to store md5 hash of website
+5. siteList.txt

 How To Run
 ----------